Shopify/polaris/polaris.shopify.com/content/components/description-list.md

   - fileName: description-list-default.tsx
     title: Default
     description: Use when you need to present merchants with a list of items or terms alongside descriptions and explanations.
 ---

-# Description list

-Description lists are a way to organize and explain related information.
-They’re particularly useful when you need to list and define terms such as in a glossary.

----

 ## Best practices